StefanSchroeder/Gocal/README.md

 auxiliary files are created in a temporary directory.

 In addition you can provide your own TTF on the commandline if you prefer something fancy.

+### Font size

+While it is currently not possible to set font sizes individually, there is a

+    -small

+option to reduce the fontsizes globally to 75% of the default size to gain more room for manual notes.

 ### Language